mendess/linux_ricing/script.md

 community on reddit.
 It refers to the customization of one's desktop, look, feel and functionality.

-This can go from changing the wallpaper to completely changing how the program windows are managed.
+These customizations can go from changing the wallpaper to completely changing how the program windows are managed.

 # Why Rice you computer